tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-News-Search/quickstart.md

 ## <a name="the-response"></a>A válasz

 Az alábbiakban az előző kérelemre adott válasz látható.
-A példában is látható a válaszfejlécek.
+A példában a válaszfejlécek is láthatók.

 ```
 BingAPIs-TraceId: 994974CC8D994C95A5C31387296A510A